ariofrio/cs140-hw1/index.md

 title: CS 140 Homework 1
 ---

+All data is available in Google Docs at <http://j.mp/matrixdata>.

 ## Modifications to the code

-All data is available in Google Docs at <http://j.mp/matrixdata>.
+ 1. Extend option parsing and testing code to run a configurable number of iterations.
+ 2. Print the time elapsed in microseconds instead of seconds.
+ 3. Temporarily modified `matrix_multiply_run_1()` to test different nesting permutations.

 ## Part 1: Increasing matrix size